tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 4. On the line where it shows your subscription, click on **Edit settings**
 5. Explore the settings, specifically the email notification settings.

-For the ARM deployment lab we are going to start with configuring the **Email notification** settings
+For the first ARM deployment lab we are going to start with configuring the **Email notification** settings

 #### 2 - Explore the Email Notifications ARM template
 1. Open the <a href="https://github.com/tianderturpijn/Azure-Security-Center/blob/master/Labs/01%20-%20Automation/Files/configureAscEmailNotifications.json" target="_blank">ARM template</a> for email notifications